01288 352069 ACCOUNT

 Devon

 Bude is located just a stone’s throw from the Cornwall Devon border, making it the perfect place to explore either county.
-Travelling up the coast you will find countless beauty spots in Devon, including the fishing village of Clovelly, the golden beaches of Croyde, Woollacoombe and Saunton Sands and the heritage coast of Hartland!
+Travelling up the coast you will find countless beauty spots in Devon, including the fishing village of Clovelly, the golden beaches of Croyde, Woolacoombe and Saunton Sands and the heritage coast of Hartland!

 Explore Devon and Cornwall